arapulido/katacoda-scenarios/k8s-deep-dive-charly-scratchpad/02-agent.md

 For more details, see the [official documentation](https://docs.datadoghq.com/agent/kubernetes/?tab=helm).
 You can check the `values.yaml` that we are passing by opening this file: `assets/workshop-assets/02-datadog-agent/values.yaml`{{open}}.

-* Verify the `DaemonsetSet` is deployed, and a replica is running on your worker node `node01`.
+* Verify the `DaemonsetSet` is deployed, and a replica is running on your worker node `node01` and on your master node `controlplane`.

 * Notice that the datadog agent pod has 3 containers, but only 2 are Ready, and the pod is restarting: